 The senators sent letters to seventeen automakers to ask about their safety standards and whether they have been sued for front seatback failure.
 Most automakers argued that they meet federal regulations, but Markey and Blumenthal argue that federal safety standards are outdated as they have not been significantly updated since 1967.
 The issue at hand occurs most often when a vehicle is rear-ended.
 The impact from behind can cause the backs of seats to move further backwards, which can cause injury to backseat passengers.

 The attorneys at John Michael Bailey Injury Lawyers provide legal services for those who were injured due to the defectiveness of a supposedly safe product.
-Call us for a free consultation at (866) 537-1881 to discuss your legal options and see how we can hold negligent companies accountable.
+Call us for a free consultation at 888-WE-FIGHT to discuss your legal options and see how we can hold negligent companies accountable.